-While I always knew daylilies were edible, I had no idea they were that good!
-I gathered some on our trip to New England last week and, after sampling the flowers, flower buds, young stalks and root tubers, I’ve come to the conclusion that they’re so tasty I may grow them as a food crop.
+Daylilies are not only edible, they are spectacular.
+After sampling the flowers, flower buds, young stalks and root tubers, I’ve come to the conclusion that they’re so tasty I may grow them as a food crop.

 I’d read long ago about the edibility of the common lily of my youth, which we incorrectly called tiger lilies because of their orange stripes.
 But this would have been in the 1980s, when edible flowers reached their trendy zenith.
-Nasturtium flowers, anyone?
+Nasturtium flowers all over the plate, anyone?
 Meh.
 My young self wrote off lilies as part of that prancy fad.

 The drama with daylilies is all in the eating.